SPRING HIGH ABILITY PARENT NOMINATION WINDOW IS NOW OPEN: April 4 – April 21, 2017

-FALL HIGH ABILITY PARENT NOMINATION WINDOW FOR STUDENTS NEW TO DISCOVERY IS NOW OPEN: August 17 - September 2, 2016 Parents of students in grades 1-8 who are new to Discovery this year may nominate their child(ren) to be considered for High Ability services during the 2016-17 school year.
-To nominate a student, please fill out the Parent Nomination form [link to attached form] and return it to Sarah Pavlovic, High Ability Coordinator by September 2, 2016.
+Parents of students in grades K through 7 may nominate their child(ren) to be considered for high ability services during the 2017-2018 school year.
+Parents of students already receiving high ability services at Discovery do not need to nominate those students.
+To nominate a student, please fill out the Parent Nomination Form [link] and return it to Sarah Pavlovic, High Ability Coordinator, by April 21, 2017.

 Indiana Department of Education Definition of a High Ability Student